 - 3 weeks typically works for me, but depending on the temp of your living space, this may be shorter or longer.
 Adjust according to where you’re at and give it a taste test every few days.
 Longer fermentation time is not necessarily better.
 Don’t let it go for too long or it will diminish the probiotics as the bacteria run out of food to eat and start to die.
 One exception to this is placing fruit or other foods such as flax seeds in kefir, when you add them they will create more food for the bacteria to consume!

-- I recommend including the caraway as it contains antimicrobial properties and can further support the development of beneficial intestinal flora when consumed while supporting the circulation of blood and intestinal mucus through the stomach, and improving overall digestion.
+- I included the caraway seeds as they contain antimicrobial properties and can further support the development of beneficial intestinal flora when consumed while supporting the circulation of blood and intestinal mucus through the stomach, and improving overall digestion.
 The oil in caraway seeds is antihelmintic and antiseptic, so they effectively expel worms and infections from the body.

-- Never use tap water, as it’s full of toxic chemicals that will disturb the fermentation process, not to mention your precious gut flora.
+- Never use tap water, as it’s full of toxic chemicals that will disturb the fermentation process, not to mention your precious and diversified gut flora.

 - Never use processed table salt, as it will affect proper fermentation and your gut flora.
-Always use whole sea salt.
+Always use whole sea salt or mountain salt.

-- Mason jars are easiest for me to find, but traditional uncoated, undyed ceramic or clay fermentation crocks are more interesting if you can find them.
+- Mason jars are easiest for me to find, but traditional ceramic or clay fermentation crocks are more interesting if you can find them.

 - Plastic lids are generally more recommended than the metal lids with the bands.
-I use the metal lids, but I just ensure the vegetables do not make any contact with the lid, and leave extra room as the metal can rust over time.
+I use the metal lids, but I just ensure the vegetables do not make any contact with the lid, and leave extra room near the top as the metal can rust over time.

-- Lacto-fermentation is an anaerobic process which many people say requires an airtight lid, but I’ve found that I could really use any type of jar, including reusable ones that once held other foods.
+- Lacto-fermentation is an anaerobic process which many people say requires an airtight lid, but I’ve found that I could really use any type of jar, including reusable ones that once held other foods as long as they’re clean.
 The lid doesn’t have to be screwed on tightly, and only needs to be gently closed – the ferment will turn out just fine.
 You don’t need an expensive, fancy jar!

 - Always use an uncoated wooden or plastic or silicone utensil to stir or scoop out probiotics.
 Metal can react negatively with probiotics and can break them down, so avoid probiotic food contact with metals.
 If you’ve accidentally used a metal spoon like I have a couple times, it should be fine.
 One exception for this is kefir, using metal to prepare or eat kefir is actually okay.